koodaamo/httpreverse/README.rst

 occupant names: `{"roomsize":"double", "customers":["John Doe", "Jane Doe"]}`, to define a payload and have it encoded into JSON.
 XML is also supported.

+Note that this package does NOT make HTTP requests using some client library.
+That is up to you; use something from the Python standard library, or the 'requests' package, or something asynchronous, whatever.